Treatment for Hematuria

 Medications (e.g., quinine, rifampin, phenytoin) that cause hematuria are discontinued.

 Trauma-induced hematuria (e.g., a blow to the kidneys) is treated according to the severity of the injury, ranging from bed rest and close clinical observation to surgical repair or, in extreme cases, removal of the damaged tissue or organ.

 Cancerous tumors found in the kidney, ureters, prostate, or bladder may be treated with radiotherapy, chemotherapy, and surgery.

 Urinary tract blockages are treated with correction or removal of the blockage.

-Viral infections of the urinary tract and sexually transmitted diseases (STDs), particularly in women, are treated with medication.
+Viral infections of the urinary tract and sexually transmitted diseases (STDs) are treated with medication.

 Prognosis differs according to the underlying condition and the patient's response to treatment.